Skip to main content

 Introductory

 Seeing the dangers confronting humankind these days, we can feel depressed, demoralised and helpless to avert disaster - or even to talk about such feelings.
-This retreat provides a space not only to talk but to explore an extraordinary sequence of reflections and communal practices that can rekindle an ‘active hope’ and vision for humanity.
+This retreat provides a space to talk about and to explore an extraordinary sequence of reflections and communal practices that can rekindle an ‘active hope’ and vision for humanity.

 The retreat takes its title from a book called Active Hope co-authored by Joanna Macy and Chris Johnston.
-Having studied Buddhism, Joanna went on to develop this sequence of exercises and reflections to help us move from despair into an ‘active hope’.
-Such hope is far more than something vague and passive ... more like a vision for humanity, a future to which we can contribute and actively help to bring about.
+Having studied Buddhism, Joanna went on to develop this sequence of exercises and reflections to help us move from despair to hope.
+Such hope is far more than something vague and passive, it's creating a vision for humanity, a future which we can contribute to and actively help bring about.

 The retreat will be focused around Joanna Macy's workshop exercises 'the spiral of the work that reconnects'.
 Each day will include meditation and movement to help us assimilate and process what is stirred by the workshops.
 There will also be periods of silence overnight.
 No prior experience will be assumed and all necessary tuition will be provided.

-For more information, including detail of the workshops and daily programme, see the retreat information sheet
+For more information, including detail of the workshops and daily programme, see the retreat information sheet.
+You can also watch Smritiratna's short video about the retreat here

 Booking Fee: